msandifo/reprosci/2018/reprosci001/Readme.md

 source('./src/packages.R')
 ```

-checks for and, if absent, automatically installs the following package
+check for and, if absent, automatically install the following package
 dependencies `tidyverse`, `ggplot2`, `magrittr`, `purrr`, `stringr`,
 `drake`, `lubridate`, `rvest`, `rappdirs`,`data.table`, `fasttime`,
 `devtools`, `wbstats` from cran, and `hrbrthemes` from the github repo